rekalogika/rekalogika.dev/docs/file/00-intro.md

 * Caches and stores metadata in a sidecar file.
 Uniform metadata support across all filesystems.
 * Uses the repository pattern for files.
-* Remote façade pattern in accessing metadata, improves performance with remote filesystems.
+* Remote façade pattern in accessing metadata.
+Improves performance with remote filesystems.
 Two metadata queries require only one round trip.
 * Rich metadata support.
 * Option to use lazy-loading proxy for files.
 * Support for file derivations.
 * Separated contracts and implementation.
 Useful for enforcing architectural boundaries.
-Your domain models doesn't have to depend on the framework.
+Your domain models don't have to depend on the framework.
 ### Interoperability Features

 * Adapters for Symfony HttpFoundation, Form, and Validator.